10 Days Central Tibet and Everest Base Camp Tour

 From USD p.p

-If you are interested in the development of Tibetan culture and religion as well as the majestic Mt.
-Everest, this tour is the best choice for you.
-After arriving in Lhasa, you will be transferred to Tsedang, the Cradle of Tibetan Civilization, to visit the first palace and the first monastery in Tibet history.
-Then, set off from Tsedang to EBC via the third and the second largest city in Tibet, along the way, you will visit Yamdrok Lake, Nepali-style Kumbum Stupa, Tashilunpo Monastery, and the principal Sakya Sect monastery - Sakya Monastery.
-After appreciating the breathtaking view at EBC, you will head back to Lhasa, the capital of Tibet, to visit the grandeur Potala Palace, Jokhang Temple, Gelug Sect monasteries like Drepung and Sera there.
+If you're interested in exploring Tibetan culture, religion, and the majestic Mount Everest, this tour is perfect for you.
+Upon arrival in Lhasa, you'll head to Tsedang, the Cradle of Tibetan Civilization, to visit Tibet's first palace and monastery.
+From Tsedang, you'll travel to Everest Base Camp, passing through Tibet’s third and second-largest cities.
+Along the way, you’ll stop at Yamdrok Lake, the Nepali-style Kumbum Stupa, Tashilhunpo Monastery, and the Sakya Monastery, the main temple of the Sakya Sect.
+After taking in the breathtaking views at EBC, you'll return to Lhasa, where you'll explore the grandeur of Potala Palace, Jokhang Temple, and Gelug Sect monasteries like Drepung and Sera.

 Itinerary Day by Day